How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Key takeaways

-Finally, as I mentioned above, there were outliers, earning well above the average RPMs, with almost all ad companies.
+Finally, it’s worth pointing out that there were outliers, earning well above the average RPMs, with almost all ad companies.
 So, no matter which ad company you are with, it will almost certainly be worth talking to your ad company to find out how you might be able to increase your ad revenue.
 If you are with Mediavine, you might like to check out my post on 12 easy ways to grow your Mediavine income.

 (And even if you are not with Mediavine, it may be worth reading that post, as a lot of the advice will work with other ad companies too!)